SiaFoundation/docs/renting/setting-up-renterd/macos.md

 ![](../../.gitbook/assets/renterd-install-screenshots/macos/11-renterd-upgrade.png)

-Once the upgrade has completed, run the following to confirm it has been upgraded successfully.
+Once the upgrade has been completed, run the following to confirm it has been upgraded successfully.

 ```console
 renterd version